clairekope/breakbrd/README.md

 ## Python Scripts
-- **download_cutouts** and **download_fits** are for bulk downloading particle cutouts and mock FITs files, respectively
+- **download_cutouts** and **download_fits** are for bulk downloading particle cutouts and mock FITs files, respectively.
+Will exit if using local snapshot data (`--local` flag).
 - **gas_analysis** produces the `_gas_info.pkl` files by analysing gas particle cutouts.
 Whether this information is generted for the parent sample or the g-r sample is controlled by a boolean at the top of the file.
-- **get_d4000** post-processes FSPS spectra to calculate the D4000 measure (uses Tjitske's function) and saves them in the appropriate `d4000` pickle file (depending on whether or not dust or the instantanous SFR was used in the spectra)
+- **get_d4000** post-processes FSPS spectra to calculate the D4000 measure (uses Tjitske's function) and saves them in the appropriate `d4000` pickle file (depending on whether or not dust or the instantanous SFR was used in the spectra).
-- **illustris_cuts** performs the photometric cuts, and generates `cut2_M_r`, `parent`, and `cut3_g-r.pkl` files
+- **illustris_cuts** performs the photometric cuts, and generates `cut2_M_r`, `parent`, and `cut3_g-r.pkl` files.
-- **stellar_spectra** generates the mock spectra with FSPS, and will either include or disclude dust or the instantaneous SFR
+- **stellar_spectra** generates the mock spectra with FSPS, and will either include or disclude dust or the instantaneous SFR.
-- **utilities** contains helper functions for downloading Illustris API data, splitting work among MPI tasks, and dealing with Illustris domain periodicity
+- **utilities** contains helper functions for downloading Illustris API data, splitting work among MPI tasks, and dealing with Illustris domain periodicity.

 ### Obsolete
 - **selection_investigation** makes a bunch of plots for initial investigation of cut populations.